doom-neovim/doom-nvim/lua/doom/core/README.md

   b.
 Loads the user's enabled modules from `modules.lua`
   c.
 Adds all of these module objects to the `doom.modules` field in the `doom` global object.
   d.
 Runs the user's `config.lua` file (so the user can apply their config)
   e.
-Applies some of the settings in the `doom` global object such as `doom.indent`
+Applies some of the settings in the `doom` global object such as `doom.settings.indent`
 3. `init.lua` loads `functions.lua` and `commands.lua` to set these extra functions/commands.
 4. `init.lua` runs the `start`, `load_modules` and `handle_user_config` functions of `modules.lua` which does the following:
   a.
 Install/bootstrap packer on behalf of the user.